Greening the Pipeline

 More information: Wyndham City Council website

-• upgrades to the Federation Trail
+• improvements to Federation Trail.

-• an education lookout (node)
+• an aqueduct lookout

-• extensive tree planting.
+• extensive tree planting

 Koroit Creek Aqueduct under construction